Posts

 Intro A friend of mine had complained about loosing those silly little caps from his Nissin callipers and then faced the issue of not having them fitted ie. seized calliper pins.
 Design A quick potter about the workshops looking for a loose calliper and I found the part I wanted on the NSR250 MC28 as I popped in for a brew.
 A short while later I had it measured as an M10/1mm and 15 minutes later I had finished my brew and the printer was making some noise.
 I could have had them done quicker but first time round I wanted to add the dimple in the middle of the slot which I quickly binned to add strength.
 I made them long at first to add some meat but was the over hang just makes them look loose so I cut them a bit shorter.
 With the length about right I was basically done.
 Printing in CF PETg for heat dissipation, I changed to PETg as I didn't want to cause difference metal corrosion (yes carbon is in that chart).
 This however was a bit soft for my liking so went with ASA.
 Thankful

-Yamaha FZ600 Chain Guide Swingarm Protector fig1.1 - HPE chain guide for Yamaha FZ600 Intro We have produced a chain guide / swingarm guard for the Yamaha FZ600.
-Our version of this part is produced in nylon, not the traditional rubber.
-This takes best advantage of an FDM 3D printer by using a very hard wearing material which allows us to produce a cheap and long lasting product.
-The chain guide features increased wall thickness to allow the already highly wear resistant material to last even longer.
+Yamaha FZ600 Chain Guide Swingarm Protector fig1.1 - HPE chain guide for Yamaha FZ600 Intro We have produced two chain guides / swingarm guards for the Yamaha FZ600 and early FZ400.
+We have a hard-wearing version in nylon and a TPU version which is more like the traditional rubber.
+This takes best advantage of an FDM 3D printer by producing a part in small batches to match the rarity of your motorcycle whilst also making them lighter than the OEM part.
+The chain guide features increased wall thickness to allow the already highly wear-resistant material to last even longer.
+We expect the TPU part not to be as hard-wearing as the Nylon but it has the advantage of being cheaper and much easier to fit.
 It is worthy of note however; that a poorly adjusted, unlubricated and/or rusty chain will make short work of eating through any chain guide.
-Fitting Guide Fitting the HPE FZ600 chain guide is best performed with the swingarm removed from the motorcycle.
-See it as a good opportunity to clean off old chain lube goo and to regrease those swingarm bearings.
-Place the tophat washer on the inside of the rear bolt hole.
-If your top hat washers are missing, take extra care later when tightenin
+Fitting Guide The HPE TPU FZ600 chain guide will fit and remove in the same way as the OEM part, as it can flex and stretch into place without th

 I am fortunate enough to own an upper mudguard for a Yamaha TZ250/350 C/D/E chassis, it came with my TZ chassis, but I knew I could quickly make a copy and other wanted one without spending upwards of £90 on it.
 A quick scan and an hour or so spent on Fusion 360 later and I had a workable model.
 I only required a couple of minor alterations to get the frame to fit perfectly, then a PLA copy of the rubber guard itself was printed to use as a template.
 Second print in carbon fiber PETg Once the rubber arrived (I opted for 1mm rubber sheet rather than the OEM 1.5mm to add some lightness) I cut out the first sheet and rough assembled the guard using M3 cap head allen bolts.
 Annoyingly I hadn't made any alteration over the OEM guards okay fit but it works as advertised so remains un altered for now.
 I actually quite like the cap head allen bolts but with the risk of them easily vibrating loose, I decided to finish this guard with pop rivets.
 These are light weight and are more true to t